Last updated on December 19th, 2023 at 07:49 pm

 If you’re a regular glasses wearer, you may have wondered “how often should you get new glasses?”
 You should never ignore your eye health, of course.
 However, it can be quite expensive to buy a new pair of eyeglasses, especially if you’re replacing them frequently.
-Even so, visiting your optometrist once a year to get an eye exam is something every glasses-wearer needs to do to make sure their prescription hasn’t changed and there are no other concerns.
+Even so, visiting your optometrist once every year or two for an eye exam is something every glasses-wearer needs to do to make sure their prescription hasn’t changed and there are no other concerns.

 There are some signs that can help you tell when it’s time for new eyeglasses.
 Often, it’s just your prescription that’s changed, and you’ll only need an eyeglass lens replacement.
 In case of damaged eyeglasses, a completely new pair will be needed.
 Luckily, many well-known brands such as Overnight Glasses, Warby Parker, and Zenni Optical offer a wide variety of high-quality and beautifully designed frames for everyone, so shopping for new frames isn’t much different than shopping for a pair of new shoes.